 Description

-INTERIOR: ground floor opened up; chamfered beams.
+Inside, the ground floor has been opened up, showcasing chamfered beams.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.